nik-base/npm-run/README.md

 - Added Run button next to scripts in package.json
 - Scripts are run tasks in Terminal
-- If `npm` extension is installed, then extension will automatically detech package manager.
+- Run Scripts with your preferred package manager.

 ---